quixio/quix-docs/docs/platform/quickstart.md

     7. Create a Quix stream to write to.
 You can think of a stream as a channel within a topic.
     8. Publish your data to the stream.

+## The code

+The complete code for the Quickstart can be found in the [Quix Tutorials GitHub repository](https://github.com/quixio/tutorial-code/tree/main/quickstart){target=_blank}.

 ## Prerequisites

 To complete the Quickstart you'll need the following: